LoneDev6/Wiki-ItemsAdder/adding-content/blocks/stackable.md

 The Stackable feature is not currently supported in ItemsAdder.

-As an alternative, you can use [ItemsAdderAdditions](https://itemsadderadditions.gitbook.io/wiki).
+As an alternative, you can use [ItemsAdderAdditions's stackable feature](https://itemsadderadditions.gitbook.io/wiki/behaviours/stackable).